klein-apophis11/At-Tayyar-app/README.md

 - Run the .exe directly
 - No installation needed

+  When you download the .exe on Windows, you may encounter an "Windows Defender SmartScreen / Unknown Publisher" warning if you double-click the .exe.
+Do not be alarmed, just click on "more info", then "run anyway".

 **Option 2: System Tray Version** (Runs in background)
 - Download `At-Tayyar-Tray.exe` from Releases
 - App minimizes to system tray